Larry Abney

-Lawrence Abney (born May 19, 1977) is an American former professional basketball player and current player development coach/ basketball operations assistant for the Los Angeles Clippers.
+Lawrence Austin Abney (born May 19, 1977) is an American former professional basketball player who was most recently the head coach of the Saskatchewan Rattlers of the Canadian Elite Basketball League (CEBL).
 Born in Nyack, New York, he was nicknamed Birdman throughout his career for his athleticism.

 High school career

 Abney attended Nyack High School in Nyack, New York.
 As a junior in 1993–94, he averaged 16.0 points and 10.0 rebounds per game as he earned fourth team all-state honors.
 As a senior in 1994–95, he averaged 18.5 points, 15.0 rebounds and 5.0 blocks per game as he earned honorable mention All-America honors from USA Today as well as first team all-state honors.

 In April 1995, he signed a National Letter of Intent to play college basketball for Fresno State University.

 College career

 After sitting out the 1995–96 season while meeting NCAA eligibility requirements, Abney spent his freshman season at Fresno City College in 1996–97 where he helped the Rams to their first Central Valley Conference title since 1987 and a berth in the state final four.
 In 34 games, he averaged 10.8 points and 7.9 rebounds per game.

 In 1997, Abney returned to Fresno State where as a sophomore in 1997–98, he was one of three players to play in all 34 games, starting in 13.
 He posted seven double-digit scoring games and had three double-doubles.
 In those 34 games, he averaged 5.5 points and 4.1 rebounds per game.
 In his junior season, he finished second on the team in field goal percentage with .559 and spent two weeks as an American representative on the People to People basketball tour in Greece.
 In 33 games (25 starts), he averaged 6.2 points and 7.0 rebounds per game.

 In his senior season, he was named to the All-WAC second team after he helped Fresno State win the Western Athletic Conference championship.
 In 34 games, he averaged 10.3 points, 11.8 rebounds and 1.4 blocks per game.
-On February 17, 2000, he broke a modern day (post-1973) NCAA Division I record when he pulled down 35 rebounds in a game against Southern Methodist University – the most in a single game since 1965.
+On February 17, 2000, he broke a modern-day (post-1973) NCAA Division I record when he pulled down 35 rebounds in a game against Southern Methodist University – the most in a single game since 1965.